av2f/FinOps/Get-AzAllTags/readme.md

   + MissingFinOpsTags: List of missing FinOps tags
   + TagsNameDefined: List of tags name defined
   + TagsDefined: list of Tags defined with name and value in Json format

+  ** Updates **
+Updated date  : 05-17-2024
+Updated by    : Frederic Parmentier
+Update done   :
+ - Add analyze of Tag values
+ - 2 New columns Added in csv result file :
+  + NbOfBadValue : Number of bad value from FinOps tags defined
+  + BadValueFinOpsTags : List of tags that have bad value

+- Add parameters in Json file parameter :
+  + tagCheckValue : Y|N. if set to "Y" perform the checking of values
+  + patternTagValues : Defined pattern to find specific value for a tag Example :
+    "Environment": {   => Name of the tag to check "type": "list", => type of value to search (list = list of value, regex = regex pattern, string = string to search) "value": "Prod,Pre-prod,Qual,Dev,Test,Training,Sandbox,Uat", => value(s) to search
+      "errorMessage": "Bad value" => error message to write in csv result file if bad value }